José Joaquín Álvarez de Toledo, 19th Duke of Medina Sidonia: Career

 He was educated in Spain, but was never interested in politics or a military career.
 He devoted almost his entire life to his farms in Rafol, Novelda, Molina de Segura and the pastures of Jimena de la Frontera.

 He managed his estate very well, but when he inherited the bulk of the family assets, he had to deal with a huge amount of debt that his father had acquired.
 The most urgent ones were solved with the sale of the Coto de Doñana to Guillermo Garvey, for 750,000 pesetas.

 As Grandee of Spain, he held important positions at court, such as Gentleman of the King's Chamber, or Chief Knight of María de las Mercedes, Princess of Asturias.
 He held the Collar of the Order of Carlos III, and was Master of the Real Maestranza de Caballería de Valencia.

 To deal with other debts, he was forced to sell his palace on playa de la Concha, in San Sebastián, the Martorell castle and the Jimena de la Frontera estates, as well as the Castillo de Vélez-Blanco for around 80,000 pesetas.

 Personal life

-In Madrid in 1893 he married his cousin Rosalía Caro y Caro.
+In Madrid in 1893 he married his cousin Rosalía Caro y Caro, granddaughter of Pedro Caro, 4th Marquis of La Romana.